 4. Distractions, Be Gone!

-Before starting the filming process, turn off your cell phone, take loose change out of your pockets and clunky jewelry off, choose a stationary versus rolling/rotating chair if you’re seated, and banish from the room all people and pets who are not directly involved in the production process.
-You will have improved concentration and feel less pressure if it’s just you and those equally invested in the filming process.
+Before filming, turn your cellphone off, take loose change out of your pockets, remove clunky jewelry, choose a sturdy chair if you’re seated, and banish anyone not directly involved in the production process.
+You will benefit from improved concentration if it’s just you and those equally invested in the filming process.

 5. X Marks the Spot